www.cpcalive.com

 PRINT"OK2 "

-virtual diskettes with format DSK , Cpc rom files , intel hex files , command files , text documents and binary files .
+Basic sources, Z80 assembler sources, intel hex files command files, text documents, binary filesvirtual diskettes with format DSK and Cpc rom files.
 The command files overlap is authorized with the limits of 15 files maximum (text files included).
 A good example is the ROM.INI file which is a command file intended for the emulator initialization.
 It is from this one that for example the Cpc roms are loaded.
-Note the separator ';' for comments. (!do not use the "Text" mode in the file ROM.INI).The command file CPC.INI located in the CpcAlive repertory is a user file which can receive configuration commands
+Note the separator ';' for comments. (!do not use "Text" mode in the file ROM.INI).The command file CPC.INI located in the CpcAlive repertory is a user file which can receive configuration commands.

 Loading from the Dos command line: